glours/extensions/docs/DESIGN.md

 This document is the authoritative description of current behavior and constraints.
 See the [overview](../README.md#how-it-works) and procedural [authoring guide](./AUTHORING.md).
 Runtime reload, out-of-process health handling, and scoped dependency resolvers are not current behavior.
-The framework and runtime protocol are experimental and currently make no backward-compatibility promise.
+The Go API and runtime protocol are experimental and currently make no backward-compatibility promise.
+The framework is a standalone Go module embedded through `host.New`.
+References to a daemon below mean the embedding application, which supplies configuration, discovery directories, and any public transport endpoint.
+Docker configuration files, CLI flags, and engine integration are outside this module.

 ## Contract and startup